Canva for Work Part 2: 7 Creative Ways Bloggers Can Use Canva for Visual Design

 Flipagram is a program that let’s you make animated photo stories.
 Now, I had never heard of this tool until I got introduced to it from Shannon of ImShannon.com.
 I have to give her credit for showing me how to use this bad boy.

-Here’s an example of a Flipagram that I created with Canva for the launch of my Blog Like a CHAMP program.
+Here’s an example of a Flipagram that I created with Canva for the launch of my Your WordPress Website in a Weekend program.

 I basically just used an 800X800 image template from Canva, added some text to the images, then uploaded to Flipagram to create a photo video story.